The1stWii2/Segfault4/README.md

  - **Flag Content** – A Module that'll allow users to flag messages or users, so they can discretely notify admin.
- - **Give Role** – A Module that'll allow server admin to add "Role React" messages, Commands, and perhaps other methods.
+ - **Give Role** – A Module that'll allow server admin to add "Role React" messages, ~~Commands~~ (added!), and perhaps other methods.
- - **Pin Message** – A Module to allow allowed users to post embeds to predetermined channels.
+ - ~~**Pin Message** – A Module to allow allowed users to post embeds to predetermined channels.~~ (added!)

  ## Hold on, if that's the _planned_ stuff, what's actually included?
- Er...
-A dummy `debug` command that doesn't do anything, a command that performs a soft reset, but is disabled, and a command that just links 2 channels together.
+ We've got a command that links two channels, a command that gives roles, and a few other things in the works!

  ## That's it?
  Well, it shouldn't be _too_ hard to do the rest now!<br/>
  ...Hopefully

- ## Fine.
-How can I help?
+ ## Well, how can I help?
  Currently in-code documentation is lacking to say the least, however, it should be  (cursed words) "self-explanatory".
 If you do need some assistance reading it, try contacting  Wii2 on Discord (`Wii2#9999`), they might know.